HackRVA/badge2024/README.md

 using Windows Subsystem for Linux if your Linux subsystem has a desktop environment set up.

 But to build the simulator, you will need a C compiler for your computer.
-The simulator relies on SDL2 for graphics and keyboard/mouse/game controller support, so you will need to install SDL2 ("apt-get install sdl2-dev" package on Debian based distros).
+The simulator relies on SDL2 for graphics and keyboard/mouse/game controller support, so you will need to install SDL2.
+For images, libpng is needed.  ("apt-get install sdl2-dev" package on Debian based distros, libpng is usually already present, on Mac, "brew install sdl2" and "brew install libpng").

 ### Visual Studio Code Setup